Savannah State University is proud of its affiliation with the United States Military.

 The Department of Military Affairs Office and the Military and Veterans Resource Center are co-located on the second floor of King-Frazier Hall in rooms 238 and 239.

-Depending on the Program the Vet is eligible for, GI Bill pays benefits in 4 areas:
+Depending on the program, veterans are eligible for benefits in 4 areas:

-The following are the GI Bill Programs.
-For details of benefits, go to (vabenefits.vba.va.gov)
+The following are the GI Bill® programs.
+Details of benefits

 - Chapter 31 VR&E (Vocational Rehabilitation and Employment Program)